MichaIng/DietPi-Docs/docs/software/gaming.md

 === "Start the game"

     - Console: To run OpenTyrian from console, use the following command: `opentyrian`
-    - Desktop: To run OpenTyrian from destop, a desktop icon and start menu entry have been added.
+    - Desktop: To run OpenTyrian from desktop, a desktop icon and start menu entry have been added.
     - Autostart: To run OpenTyrian automatically at boot, select it from `dietpi-autostart` menu or directly via: `dietpi-autostart 4`

 === "Personal note"